simengangstad/SwiftyCloudKit/README.md

 ## Todo

-- [x] Support type lists
-- [x] Update readme
+- [ ] Update readme with privacy functionality
-- [x] Include local and offline capabilities into the library
 - [ ] Add tests
 - [ ] Add image support for macOS
 - [ ] Test on tvOS, watchOS and macOS